Ramana91/Epidemic-Type-Aftershock-Sequence-ETAS-Models-in-Statistical-Seismology/README.md

 ### Run the analysis for the ETAS Model (Model 1)

+Given the two separate models that were run, slight variations in datasets are required.
+This is for the first ETAS model, that does not utilise the forward likelihood predictive approach for non-parametric estimation.

 * Use the following command line to set the working directory to the relevant repository, load in the necessary files and run load the libraries highlighted above.
   ```sh